Henrik Frystyk Nielsen

 Henrik Frystyk Nielsen (born 1969) is a Danish engineer and computer scientist.
 He is best known for his pioneering work on the World Wide Web and subsequent work on computer network protocols.

 Biography

 Henrik Frystyk Nielsen was born 1 August 1969 in Copenhagen, Denmark.

-Nielsen received a master's degree in Engineering of Telecommunications from Aalborg University in Denmark in August 1994.
+Frystyk Nielsen received a master's degree in Engineering of Telecommunications from Aalborg University in Denmark in August 1994.

-Nielsen's Web work began at CERN, when he became Tim Berners-Lee's first graduate student, and shared an office with Håkon Wium Lie, the co-inventor of Cascading Style Sheets.
+Frystyk Nielsen's Web work began at CERN, when he became Tim Berners-Lee's first graduate student, and shared an office with Håkon Wium Lie, the co-inventor of Cascading Style Sheets.
 They developed together the Arena web browser.

-It was at this time he began work with Berners-Lee, and later joined Roy Fielding et al. Nielsen was invited by Berners-Lee to join the technical staff of the newly formed World Wide Web Consortium (W3C) in 1994.
+It was at this time he began work with Berners-Lee, and later joined Roy Fielding et al. Frystyk Nielsen was invited by Berners-Lee to join the technical staff of the newly formed World Wide Web Consortium (W3C) in 1994.
 He joined the staff of W3C in March 1995, and continued work on HTTP and other Web protocol topics such as the Line Mode Browser and libwww.